wanderinganalyst/purp/README_DOCKER.md

 # Running the Flask app with Docker

-This page describes how to build and run the `becauseImstuck` Flask app in Docker on macOS (zsh).
+This page describes how to build and run the `purp` Flask app in Docker on macOS (zsh).
 Use these instructions when you want a containerized, production-like run (the image uses `gunicorn`).

 Prerequisites
 - Docker installed and running: https://docs.docker.com/get-docker/